skilion/onedrive/README.md

 ```

 ### First run :zap:
-After installing the application you must run it at least one time from the terminal to authorize it.
+After installing the application you must run it at least once from the terminal to authorize it.

-You will be asked to use your web browser to open a specific link where you will have to login into your Microsoft Account and give the application the permission to access your files.
+You will be asked to open a specific link using your web browser where you must login into your Microsoft Account and give the application permission to access your files.
 The request will look like this:
 ```sh
 Authorize this app visiting: